ireneous/BMI_Calculator/README.md

-# BMI_Calculator
+# BMI Calculator

-This is a simple BMI (Body Mass Index) calculator built using Python.
-The program prompts the user to enter their name, weight in pounds, and height in inches.
-It then calculates and displays the user's BMI and gives a corresponding health category based on the result.
+A simple Python program that calculates Body Mass Index (BMI) based on user input for weight and height.

+## Features

+- Takes user input for name, weight (lbs), and height (inches)
+- Calculates and displays BMI
+- Categorizes BMI as Underweight, Normal, Overweight, or Obese

+## Usage

+Run the script in a Python environment or Jupyter Notebook.